 Providing flexibility to our energy system by balancing demand and supply, and enabling a more rapid deployment of variable low carbon generation.

-Peel Energy are in assessing a range of opportunities both on Peel and third party land for the development of decentralized and flexible peak power generation schemes.
-These include technologies such as District Heating Networks (DHN), battery storage facilities and gas engines at a range of scales.
+Peel Energy is assessing a range of opportunities both on Peel and third party land for the development of flexible peak power generation schemes.
+These include technologies such as battery storage facilities and gas engines at a range of scales.

 BATTERY STORAGE AND GAS RECIPROCATING ENGINES